 Tel Gezer is an archaeological site in central Israel, about halfway between Tel Aviv and Jerusalem.
 Located on the junction of important roads, Gezer was an important site in biblical times and up to the Middle Ages.
 Today, the site features impressive archaeological ruins and offers one of the region’s best viewpoints.

 Set on a hill next to the ancient coastal trade route, the Canaanites built the first city in Gezer about 4,000 years ago.
 Joshua conquered the city and killed its king, Horam (Joshua 10:33), but the Israelites did not settle the city.

 The Book of Kings indicates that a Pharaoh later controlled the city, but he gave it to King Solomon – and his daughter.
 King Solomon then made Gezer one of his top cities:

 15 Here is the account of the forced labor King Solomon conscripted to build the Lord’s temple, his own palace, the terraces, the wall of Jerusalem, and Hazor, Megiddo and Gezer.16 (Pharaoh king of Egypt had attacked and captured Gezer.
 He had set it on fire.
 He killed its Canaanite inhabitants and then gave it as a wedding gift to his daughter, Solomon’s wife.
 17 And Solomon rebuilt Gezer.)
 (1 Kings 9:15-17).

-Aside from the wealth of archaeological finds, the hilltop offers stunning panoramas of the coastal plain and the Ayalon valley.
-During the spring months the site is blooming with carpets of wildflowers.
+Aside from the wealth of archaeological finds, Gezer’s hilltop offers stunning panoramas of the coastal plain and the Ayalon Valley.
+During the spring months, the site blooms with carpets of wildflowers.